 Low Bridge End also has a small tearoom, a very casual and friendly affair with drinks and homemade cake served in the conservatory.
 The tearoom is not always staffed and at these times, the owner supplies a kettle and tea/coffee making facilities.
 Help yourself to cake and drinks and leave payment on the side.

-Leaving the tea room to continue on your way The wide ancient path meanders back to the church, used for hundreds of years for valley folk to walk to church and the end of your walk.
-If you have walked from Shundraw then you have a gentle mile left to walk over Low Rigg and past Tewet Tarn.
+Leaving the tea room and continue on your way.
+The wide ancient path meanders back to the church and was used for hundreds of years by valley folk on their way to morning prayers.